erhant/huff-puzzles/README.md

        //        ^ top of stack
 ```

-Most people may prefer otherwise (also used in [Huff style-guide](https://docs.huff.sh/style-guide/overview/#code-comments)):
+Most people may prefer the other way around, as can also be seen in [Huff style-guide](https://docs.huff.sh/style-guide/overview/#code-comments):

 ```c
        // []